instareasy/portfolio/README.md

 ## Technologies

 Built with plain ol' HTML and CSS.
 Uses the [Meyer Web](https://meyerweb.com/eric/tools/css/reset/) CSS reset.
-Media queries were added accordingly.
+Media queries were added accordingly to make website responsive.
 I also used [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) to build the navigation.

 ## Problems / Solutions

 One of the biggest issues I had with this project was finding a good solution for making the footer stay at the bottom.
 Since there isn't enough content to push it down, my first attempt was to to use fixed positioning, but that created issues in mobile view.
-I ended up googling and found a neat solution on [Stack Overflow](https://stackoverflow.com/questions/50429737/sticky-footer-with-flexbox)
+I ended up googling and found a good solution on [Stack Overflow](https://stackoverflow.com/questions/50429737/sticky-footer-with-flexbox)

 ```
 .main-wrap {